yx0906/kimiyuan_blog/content/pages/machine_learning.md

 entropy = 1 (maximum): All examples are evenly split between classes.

-controls how a DT decides where to split the data.
+controls how a Decision Tree decides where to split the data.

 ### Information Gain

-DT algorithm: maximize information gain
+Decision Tree algorithm: maximize information gain.

-Bias-Variance Dilemma?

-Homework
+More supervised classification models

 * K nearest neighbors
 * adaboost
 * random forest